 Best area to stay in Dubrovnik

-The old town is the section of the city that is completely surrounded by the city walls built in the 13th century.
-It is a car free zone and the main draw of Dubrovnik.
-Many choose to stay here and it’s a great place to stay if you want to be in the center of everything.
-Hotels and Airbnb options do tend to be more expensive and because it is a walled city, you’re unlikely to find a place that has a seaside view.
+The Old Town is the section of the city surrounded by the city walls built in the 13th century.
+It is a car-free zone and the main draw of Dubrovnik.
+Many choose to stay here, and it’s a great place to stay if you want to be in the center of everything.
+Hotels and home rental options tend to be more expensive, and because it is a walled city, you’re unlikely to find a place with a seaside view.

-Ploce is the area right outside of the Ploce gate entrance to Old Town.
-The advantages of staying there are the cheaper prices and because it is built on a steep hill has the potential of a stunning view of not only the sea but the Old Town.
-The drawbacks are that it can be a 5-10 minute walk into the Old Town and depending on where you are located on the hill, there will be a lot of stairs to contend with.
+Ploce is the area outside of the Ploce gate entrance to Old Town.
+The advantages of staying there are the lower prices and because it is built on a steep hill, you can find a hotel or home rental with a stunning view of the sea and the Old Town.
+It’s also quieter than Old Town.
+The drawbacks are that it can be a 5-10 minute walk into the Old Town, and depending on where you are on the hill, there will be a lot of stairs to contend with.

 Pile is the area right outside the second entrance to the old town, referenced as the Pile gate.
-Similar to Ploce it offers easy access to the Old Town and is closer to Fort Lovrijenac Fortress.
+Like Ploce, it offers easy access to the Old Town and is closer to Fort Lovrijenac Fortress.

-Lapad is located 3km from the Old Town is a lush and lined with seafront hotels.
-It’s not within walking distance to the Old Town so you’ll need to take a bus or an Uber when wanting to access the Old Town.
+Lapad is 3km from the Old Town and is a lush oasis with seafront hotels.
+It’s not within walking distance to the Old Town, so you’ll need to take a bus or an Uber when wanting to access the Old Town.
 The advantage of staying here is that it’s quieter and not as tourist-driven.

-Ultimately, we chose to stay in Ploce at a lovely Airbnb because we didn’t mind the workout (more gelato!) and we wanted a place that would be quiet and not in the hustle and bustle of the Old Town.
-If you want to stay outside of the Old Town but the thought of stairs in 90 degree heat feels daunting, you can always Uber back and forth.
-It costs 4-6 dollars one way.
+Ultimately, we chose to stay in Ploce at a lovely apartment rental because we didn’t mind the workout (more gelato!), and we wanted a place that would be quiet and not in the hustle and bustle of the Old Town.
+If you’re going to stay outside of the Old Town, but the thought of stairs in 85-degree heat feels daunting, you can always Uber back and forth.
+It costs roughly 4-6 dollars one way.
 We don’t judge you.